5 Real Reasons Why You Should Shave Your Legs (That Have Nothing To Do With Aerodynamics)

 The previous two reasons (looking good and feeling good) will help you on each ride, but the (hopefully) rare cases when you get road rash will be the most memorable “I’m so glad I shaved my legs!” moments.
 That’s because cleaning your raw skin is much easier if you don’t have hair in the way.
 Not to mention, the hair will likely trap more dust, dirt, bugs, and gravel in your wounds.

-If you end up in the hospital to get your hairy road rash cleaned out, chances are a tired, unsympathetic nurse will bust out the wire brush to scrub your wounds.
+If you end up in the hospital to get your hairy road rash cleaned out, chances are a tired, unsympathetic nurse will bust out what feels like a wire brush to scrub your wounds.
 Ouch!
-So in this case, leg shaving is kind of like wearing a helmet - you hope you don’t need it, but it’s there just in case.
+So in this case, leg shaving is kind of like wearing a helmet – you hope you don’t need it, but it’s there just in case.

 Smooth legs also come in handy if you’re a mountain biker and get scratched up or cut; then you can put a band-aid on your wounds without it pulling out your hair (which can sometimes be more painful than the cut itself!)